stvnsmll/AoC/AoC_2018/days/d03/README.md

 # AoC 2018, Day 3

-'''
 Challenge Statement Summary:
-  - count how many times a string has a repeated (of 2 or 3) characters  (part 1)
+  - count how many overlapping areas of fabric there are from all of the fabric requests  (part 1)
-  - find the two strings that only differ by one character (part 2)
+  - find the only fabric request that has no overlaps (part 2)

-Still just using functional programming and some loops.
-No OOP yet.
-For part 2, I initially thought I'd create a new list, removing the one I checked each time, but I decided to just use list slicing to keep looking only forwards in the list.

-The solution runs in 0.1 seconds, so there was no need to think too hard about data types and optimizations.
+Starting to get fun.
+Used OOP to create a class for each fabric map.
+It made part 2 easy, because I could use a tracker parameter in the object to check if it was an overlap.
+This puzzle also is the first to get into the 2d map concept that is so common in AoC.

+The solution runs in 1.1 seconds, so I didn't try to optimize it much.
+I ended up looping through each of the fabric maps twice for part 2.

-Day Rating: 5/10
+Day Rating: 6/10
-'''